Sam has been a firefighter for nine years. He currently serves as lieutenant and public information officer of his city's fire department.

 - Resolution- Agree on a means of ending and moving forward from the initial conflict.

 - Closure- Both parties must be in agreement and be active in keeping to the chosen outcome.

-As I mentioned before the act of resolving a conflict must be a skill any leader within the department should have.
-Even the simplest of conflict left unattended can turn into a complete disaster and hinder fire department activities and more importantly responsibilities.
+As I mentioned before, the act of resolving a conflict must be a skill any leader within the department should have.
+Even the simplest of conflicts left unattended can turn into a complete disaster and hinder fire department activities and, more important, responsibilities.